The Violence Project:

 - The Conversation – How Columbine became a blueprint for school shooters

-- Education Week – What school shooters have in common
+- Ed Week – What school shooters have in common

 - Los Angeles Times – Why do people attack places of worship?